MarsBased/handbook/guides/development/activerecord-guide.md

 Post.find(params[:id]) # Raises ActiveRecord::NotFound error if the record does not exist
 ```

 We need to be careful when using this form as it can make a request crash.
-Normally we use this form in controller methods because we want the request to return a 404 Not Found error and in background jobs to retry the job.
-In any other case we should evaluate if it's really a good idea to raise an exception.
+Normally, we use this form in controller methods because we want the request to return a 404 Not Found error and in background jobs to retry the job.
+In any other case, we should evaluate if it's really a good idea to raise an exception.

 If we want the retrieval to **not raise an exception** we use `find_by`.
 Example: